fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_bf-hash-sharing.md

 The downside is somewhat higher memory usage.

 As more data arrives, segments may need to be merged & rewritten (compaction), to keep read performance acceptable.
-The are two major compaction strategies: Levelling & Tiering.
+The are two major compaction strategies: Leveling & Tiering.

-### Levelling
+### Leveling

-Levelling initially stores flushed segments in L0.
+Leveling initially stores flushed segments in L0.
 These segments may have overlapping key range, which is detremental for performance.
 If too many segments are kept in L0, they are merged into the next level into fixed-size segments (default = 64 MiB), that are non-overlapping.
 This makes sure a point read only ever needs to check a single segment _per level_ for data.